 Though pulling in all brand mentions on Twitter is valuable, fine-tuning a search with the help of Zapier can prove to be extremely beneficial.
 The following two use cases do just that, combining Twitter search with Zapier filters.

 To surface only results from Twitter users who have more than 25,000 followers, apply a Zapier filter on the user's follower count—User Followers Count is greater than 25,000.
-This will come into play each time Zapier alerts you of a new Twitter search result via email or automatically saves it to a Google Docs spreadsheet.
+This will come into play each time Zapier or automatically .

 Instead of filtering results for the user's follower count, use Zapier to narrow in on results based on keywords in the account's bio.
 For example, receive an email alert for a new search result only if the user has "journalist" in their bio.
 This provides you with an opportunity to make contact with a reporter in a non-obtrusive way—it's a conversation starter.
 Depending on your goals, other valuable terms you could filter on include reporter, columnist or expert.